Don’t wait any longer…See clearly again

 - Avoid strenuous activities until your ophthalmologist tells you to resume them.

-- Ask your doctor when you can begin driving.
+- Ask your ophthalmologist when you may begin driving.

-- Wear eyeglasses or an eye shield, as advised by your doctor.
+- Wear eyeglasses or an eye shield, as advised.

 You can continue most normal daily activities.
 Over-the-counter pain medicine may be used, if necessary.